Saguenay and Charlevoix Bike Tour

 When staying in Quebec, we recommend Auberge Le Vincent or the more opulent Auberge Saint Antoine.
 A fascinating way to learn about downtown history is to take a guided Ghost Walk.
 There are also guided walks around the citadelle.

 Mid-August Wednesday and Saturday evenings are great for pyromaniacs, as the sky over the Plains of Abraham park is lit up with musical firework celebrations!

-Québec City, Auberge Saint Antoine, 10:00, day one.
+Québec City, Hotel le Concorde, 10:00, day one.
 Please contact us to arrange alternate pickup location.

 US 2625 C 3095(per person, includes 8 days, 7 nights, 7 breakfasts, 6 lunches, 6 dinners, luggage handling, full-time guide, van support, maps and route notes)

 US 2465 C 2895(per person, includes 8 days, 7 nights, 7 breakfasts, 1 dinner (Val Jalbert), inn to inn luggage transfers, maps, route notes, ground transportation as outlined in the itinerary, on-call emergency support)

 US 825 C 975

 US 225 C 265